neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 #### Bike vs. Car Storage <a id="bike-vs-car-storage"></a>
 A critical area where American cities fail in enabling biking – and especially e-biking – is providing secure bike parking infrastructure.

-[Oonee][oonee] (pronounced "uni") is an NYC-based startup I'm obsessed with that operates [phone-unlocked pods near transit where a dozen bikes can be stored][oonee-pod], and is piloting ["mini" pods that replace single-car parking spots w/ secure storage of 6-10 (e-)bikes][oonee-mini].
+[Oonee][oonee] (pronounced "uni") is an NYC-based startup I'm obsessed with that operates [phone-unlocked pods near transit where a dozen bikes can be stored][oonee pod], and is piloting ["mini" pods that replace single-car parking spots w/ secure storage of 6-10 (e-)bikes][oonee mini].

 For comparison, here are some examples of bike parking in other countries that would be a nightmare if replaced with car-parking: